dfinity/portal/docs/developer-docs/backend/rust/9-counter.md

 ## Writing the Cargo.toml file

-As any standard Rust crate, it has a `Cargo.toml` file which configures the details to build the Rust crate.
+As with any standard Rust crate, it has a `Cargo.toml` file which configures the details to build the Rust crate.

 Open the `src/rust_counter_backend/Cargo.toml` file and replace the existing content with the following: